MikeBergmann/WoodscanDownloadManager/README.md

 WoodscanDownloadManager is a Qt based companion tool for the Woodscan bar-code reader to update the bar-code database delivered with the reader.

+**Bones decided to change the download mechanism, so most likely this tool is not working any more or getting old data.
-The main purpose I made the tool open source is to illustrate how to download a file including pause and resume.
+The main purpose I made the tool open source is to illustrate how to download a file including pause and resume.**

 Product link:
   http://www.bones.ch/woodscan312.php?Language=English

-** Remark **
+**Remark:**

 WoodscanDownloadManager is currently only working on Windows because of platform specific code to identify the player on the USB.